izlotnik/wavelet-wrcoef/README.md

 Reconstruct the coefficients of a one-dimensional signal from a wavelet multiple level decomposition and implement Matlab's function wrcoef in Python

 # Purpose
 In Python we have two great libraries to deal with different types of wavelets: [PyWavelets](https://github.com/PyWavelets/pywt) and [PyYAWT](https://github.com/holgern/pyyawt).
 The latter one is not under active development now but could be used for inspirational purposes.
-Unfortunately, the function to reconstruct the signal from multilevel decomposition is not implemented in both packages, see for example the related source code of the [PyYAWT library](http://pyyawt.readthedocs.io/_modules/pyyawt/dwt1d.html#wrcoef).
-Hopefully the related function is implemented in the Matlab Wavelet Toolbox, see [`wrcoef`](https://www.mathworks.com/help/wavelet/ref/wrcoef.html).
+Unfortunately, the function to reconstruct the signal from multilevel decomposition is not implemented in both packages, see, for example, the related source code of the [PyYAWT library](http://pyyawt.readthedocs.io/_modules/pyyawt/dwt1d.html#wrcoef).
+Hopefully, the related function is implemented in the Matlab Wavelet Toolbox, see [`wrcoef`](https://www.mathworks.com/help/wavelet/ref/wrcoef.html).
 So, we will reengineer the code of that function for one special family of wavelets, known as [Symlet Wavelets or Symlets](https://www.mathworks.com/help/wavelet/gs/introduction-to-the-wavelet-families.html#f3-1008627).

 # Sample code
 ```Python